dotherightthing/kss-node/demo-dotherightthing/README.md

 1. This documentation - Add some way to check that the correct version of the KSS binary is installed
 1. This documentation - Add some information on keep the KSS binary up to date
 1. This documentation - Add some information on keep the KSS Node dependencies up to date
-1. This documentation - Add some information on keep the clone up to date via the Github client
 1. This documentation - Add a diagram explaining how the system works, so that the role of the generator, KSS template and PHP boilerplate are clarified
 1. This documentation - Add steps to install and configure aLaunch